shewhen666/iOWatch/README.md

                            \-.______.-/
                             |________|

-  3. Rest of the minutes are displayed from 1-4min.
+  3. The rest of the minutes are displayed from 1-4min.

                             |________|
                            /_. ____ ._\